-The BOCES actively posts all current Workforce Development programs offered by the BOCES to the Erie 1 website.
+BOCES actively posts all current Workforce Development programs offered to the Erie 1 BOCES website.
 The Adult Workforce Development (department of career development) sends out brochures of all current programs twice a year, fall and winter/spring.
-The brochures go to individuals on the department's mail list, businesses, community centers, students, etc. Approximately 50 courses are offered.
-Although most student registration is done online, students can register for Workforce Development classes by mail or in person and pay by check, cash or credit card.
-The fees for books, supplies, and materials are included in the registration fees.
-Registration payments are collected by any one of the four secretaries in the Workforce Development office.
+The brochures go to individuals on the department's mail list, businesses, community centers, students, etc. offers approximately 50 courses.
+The part time programs have online registration.
+An interested student can create a login and register and pay online for the courses they are interested in.
+The Workforce Development Program Office is notified by email that a registration has taken place.
+The tuition is then directly deposited in the Erie 1 BOCES M&T credit card bank account.
+When deposits are turned into accounting, a copy of the registration and dollar amount is included in the deposit for Workforce Development classes by mail or in person and pay by check, cash or credit card.
+The fees for books, supplies, and materials are included in the registration payments are collected by any one of the four secretaries in the Workforce Development office.

 Registration information and cash receipts for registrations and class books are then forwarded to another secretary who enters the registration information into the Xen-Direct system and produces a receipt which is provided to the payee.
-Adaily financial deposit report is printed from Xen-Direct showing the cash and other forms of payments made and verified against the payments received (checks, cash and credit cards).
+A daily financial deposit report is printed from Xen-Direct showing the cash and other forms of payments made and verified against the payments received (checks, cash and credit cards).
 The Workforce Development Senior Account Clerk prepares the deposit ticket and secures any cash or checks received in a tamper resistant bank bag.
 Workforce Development also makes up a Cash Receipt Entry Sheet which gives a breakdown of the deposit by budget code and where it should be posted based on the programs for which payments are received.
 The Deputy Treasurer takes the sealed deposit bag to the bank.